 According to some sources, water kefir grains are also thought to originate from Mexico, where they supposedly thrived in the sugary water of the Opuntia (prickly pear) cactus.

-Water kefir drink is a fermented drink rich in beneficial probiotic bacteria.
-It is pleasant to the taste and suitable for kids because of its light sweetness, fresh aroma, and low carbonation.
-Water kefir is an excellent source of beneficial bacteria, as it contains valuable digestive enzymes, organic acids, and a set of B vitamins.
+Water Kefir is a water-based, lactose-free fermented drink rich in beneficial probiotic bacteria.
+It is pleasant to the taste, and because of its light sweetness, fresh aroma, and low carbonation, it can be a probiotic-rich and cheaper homemade replacement for a soda drink.
+Water Kefir is an excellent source of beneficial probiotic bacteria, and it also contains valuable digestive enzymes, organic acids, and a large set of B vitamins.

 The water kefir drink is made with grains (small, translucent, gelatinous structures composed of bacteria and yeast), water, and sugar.